-Music lessons that are numbered in the one hundreds or three hundreds are \$200 per semester above the cost of tuition (based on a minimum of ten half-hour lessons).
+Music lessons with a course number in the one hundreds or three hundreds are \$200 per semester above the cost of tuition (based on a minimum of ten half-hour lessons).
 No refunds after the second week of the semester.

-Music lessons that are numbered in the two hundreds or four hundreds are required for music majors and are \$300 per semester above the cost of tuition (based on a minimum of ten one-hour lessons).
+Music lessons with a course number in the two hundreds or four hundreds are required for music majors and are \$300 per semester above the cost of tuition (based on a minimum of ten one-hour lessons).
 No refunds after the second week of the semester.